paypal/dce-go/README.md

 Pod is launched according to docker compose files provided by users.
 Docker compose files can be modified before pod is launched by dce-go.
 To allow developers implementing their own logic for customizing docker compose files based on specific requirements, pluggable structure is provided in dce-go.
 Please look into [How to develop](docs/how-to-develop.md) doc to understand how to implement plugins.

 ### Pod Modelling
+Pod containers essentially has to share namespace and containers in a pod need to share a common cgroup.

 ##### cgroup hierarchy
 dce-go mounts by default all the containers representing the pod under the parent mesos task cgroup.
 The memory subsystem use_hierarchy should be enabled for mesos cgroup.
 With this even if individual containers are not controlled, resources will be enforced as per the parent task limits.